lifs-tools/lipidspace/README.md

 <details><summary><b>How can I install LipidSpace?</b></summary>
 <p>
-Please go on the <a href=https://lifs-tools.org/lipidspace.html target=_blank>download page</a> and download the right version for your operation system.
+Please go on the <a href="https://lifs-tools.org/lipidspace.html" target="_blank">download page</a> and download the right version for your operation system.
 The download comes as a zip folder.
 Just unzip the folder on your computer and start LipidSpace.exe or LipidSpace.sh.
 No installation is necessary.
 </p>
 </details>